History of Jason Heyward in Timeline

 In December 2015, Jason Heyward signed with the Chicago Cubs as a free agent.

-In 2015, Jason Heyward won the NL Gold Glove Award for right fielders.
+In 2015, Jason Heyward won both the Fielding Bible and the NL Gold Glove Awards for right fielders, recognizing his defensive abilities.

-October 25, 2016: First African-Americans to play for Cubs in World Series game
+October 25, 2016: First African-Americans to play for Cubs in a World Series game

 On October 25, 2016, Jason Heyward, along with teammates Dexter Fowler, Addison Russell, and Carl Edwards Jr., became the first African-Americans to play for the Cubs in a World Series game.